mbr/Flask-Debug/README.rst

   import flask_debug_myext

-somewhere.
+in your extension.
 Before registering the debugging-blueprint onto the app, Flask-Debug will query ``sys.modules`` for all modules that look like Flask-Debug plugins and collect them.